Gordon Williams Memorial Lawn Cemetery Masterplan Extension Update

 These works form part of the 2012 Masterplan which was developed in close consultation with the community to ensure the site met the future needs of our region.

-The expansion of the site will include an extension of the lawn cemetery, construction of an internal roadway, associated drainage works and landscaping.
+The expansion of the site has included the extension of the lawn cemetery, construction of internal roadway, associated drainage works and landscaping.

 If you have any questions or concerns, please contact Lyall Green via phone 02 4993 4103 or email Lyall.Green@cessnock.nsw.gov.au.